-If any crack is found during any inspection required by paragraph (2) of EASA AD 2019-0096: Before further flight, repair using a method approved by the Manager, International Section, Transport Standards Branch, FAA; or the EASA; or 328 Support Services GmbH's EASA Design Organization Approval (DOA).
+If any crack is found during any inspection required by paragraph (h) of this AD: Before further flight, obtain corrective actions approved by the Manager, International Section, Transport Standards Branch, FAA; or the European Aviation Safety Agency (EASA); or 328 Support Services GmbH's EASA Design Organization Approval (DOA); and accomplish the corrective actions within the compliance time specified therein.
 If approved by the DOA, the approval must include the DOA-authorized signature.

 (j) No Reporting Requirement

-Although the service information referenced in EASA AD 2019-0096 specifies to submit certain information to the manufacturer, this AD does not include that requirement.
+Although 328 Support Services Alert Service Bulletin ASB-328-57-043, dated September 21, 2018, specifies to submit certain information to the manufacturer, this AD does not include that requirement.

 (k) Other FAA AD Provisions